 - Calling you before 8:00 a.m. and after 9:00 p.m. in the your time zone

 - Trying to collect after you have formally disputed a debt

 - Claiming that you have committed a crime and threatening to call the police on you if you don’t pay

 - Discussing the debt with anyone except you, your spouse, and your attorney

 If you are being called by Collection Center, Inc., information about the company is below.

-Collection Center, Inc. is a debt collection agency located in Bismarck, North Dakota.
-It was established in 2000, has 11 employees, and is managed by its President, Bryan Dvirnak.
-Records on file at the PACER (Public Access to Court Electronic Records) website indicate that many consumers who believed they were being harassed by Collection Center, Inc. chose to deal with the problem in a courtroom setting.
+Collection Center, Inc. is a debt collection agency located in Rawlins, Wyoming with branch offices in Wyoming, Colorado, and Utah.
+It was established in 1919, has several employees across the various branches, and is managed by CEO Dan Russell.
+It advertises itself as one of the premier collection agencies in Eastern Iowa.
+Litigation records retained by the PACER (Public Access to Court Electronic Records) website confirms that consumers who felt that they were being harassed by Collection Center, Inc. were determined to fight back.

 Alleged Violations against Collection Center, Inc.*

-Feeling harassed by Collection Center, Inc., she hired a consumer attorney and sued attorney’s office for allegedly violating the FDCPA in the following ways:
+Feeling harassed by Collection Center, Inc., she hired a consumer attorney and sued the company for allegedly violating the FDCPA in the following ways: